Ph.D., University of Minnesota – Germanic Studies

 B.A., Indiana University – History and German

-As Associate Dean of Academic Personnel and Administration in the College of Arts and Letters at Michigan State University since 2017, I work with the Dean to support Chairs and Program Directors as well as faculty and academic staff.
-Most significantly, part of the Culture of Care and Charting A Pathway to Intellectual Leadership (CPIL) initiatives, equitable and inclusive searches and faculty review procedures, College-wide faculty development and leadership initiatives that employ “transformative listening” (forthcoming ADFL Bulletin 2022), creating habits of diversity, equity, and inclusion across the College, and a focus on non-tenure stream mentoring and career pathways.
+Through my position of Associate Dean of Undergraduate Studies and Administration in the College of Arts and Letters at Michigan State University where I have served since 2017, I am able to pursue highly meaningful, values-driven work together with dedicated colleagues.
+In this new role, I oversee academic affairs, Integrative Studies in the Arts & Humanities, and the Excel Network in the College as well as continue to support the Dean in non-tenure stream promotion and tenure system reappointment, promotion, and tenure review.
+I continue to share knowledge and expand opportunities via the Culture of Care initiative and Charting Pathways to Intellectual Leadership (CPIL) model.
+In my most recent Academic Personnel and Administration position (2017-2023), I focused on equitable and inclusive searches and faculty review procedures, College-wide faculty development and leadership initiatives that employ “transformative listening” (ADFL Bulletin 2022), creating habits of diversity, equity, and inclusion across the College, and non-tenure stream mentoring and career pathways.

 fritzsc9 msu edu